Install, Configure and Rip Music CDs with Exact Audio Copy (EAC)

 EAC test the performance of your CD/DVD drive

-For the encoder selection setup, you can choose between MP3 and WMA with marginal quality losses or FLAC and WMA for archiving purposes.
-If you are planning on playing your music rather than just archiving it, you should choose the first option.
+For the encoder selection setup, you can choose between MP3 and WMA formats, which have marginal quality losses.
+The other option offers FLAC and WMA lossless formats meant for strict archiving purposes.
+If you plan on actively playing your music on your phone or computer rather than just backing it up to a hard drive, you should definitely choose the first option.

 EAC encoder selection setup

-If you plan to rip your music CDs as MP3 files, you will need to provide a LAME MP3 encoder for Exact Audio Copy to use since it does not come with on.
-A LAME MP3 encoder is a software tool that converts audio into MP3 format using optimized, open‑source encoding algorithms.
-EAC will automatically start searching for LAME.exe on your computer.
-If you do not have this encoder, simply click on the Cancel button.
+If you plan to rip your music CDs directly into MP3 files, EAC requires an external LAME MP3 encoder.
+A LAME MP3 encoder is simply a software tool that converts raw audio data into the compressed MP3 format using optimized, open-source algorithms.
+Exact Audio Copy does not come with this file included out of the box.
+The software will automatically start searching your hard drive for a file named LAME.exe.
+If you do not already have this encoder installed, just click on the Cancel button.

 Exact Audio Copy (EAC) searching for LAME.EXE